 Our Estate Warden is responsible for the general maintenance of The Centre and carrying out repairs to structures (benches, fencing etc) across the development.
 The Estate Warden also empties the litter bins that we have deployed across Elsea Park.

-Routine Grounds Maintenance (including grass cutting, hedge trimming, weeding and the like) is outsourced to a contractor.
+Routine Grounds Maintenance (including grass cutting, hedge trimming, weeding and the like) is largely undertaken by our own staff, though we occasionally use external contractors for some of the major works.